 The system setup screens display the current setup information and settings for your computer.
-Each screen is laid out with the system setup options listed at the left.
+On each screen, the system setup options are listed at the left.
 To the right of each option is a field that displays the setting or value for that option.
 You can change settings that appear as white type on the screen.
 Options or values that you cannot change (because they are determined by the computer) appear less bright.